MossGoblin/splitter/README.md

 And that's about it!

-The input ended up as good as I can think of right now - you give it a text file, in which each unit square is represented by a symbol.
+**Input** - it ended up as good as I can think of right now - you give it a text file, in which each unit square is represented by a symbol.
 If you want a component rectangle to be 2 by 3, you have 6 equal symbols, arranged in a square.
 And the whole starting big rectangle that needs splitting is composed of such text-based smaller rectangles.

 Here's an example: